zaru-noodles/raft-visualiser/README.md

 - The dashboard connects to node WebSocket endpoints on `localhost:8080` through `localhost:8084`.
 - Network partition simulation is handled by per-node block/unblock endpoints.
 - The project is intended for exploration and demonstration of Raft behavior rather than production use.
+- AI was used to design and style the dashboard.